SECURITIES AND EXCHANGE COMMISSION

-For a discussion of these and other risks and uncertainties, see BioNTech’s Quarterly Report as Form 6-K for the quarter ended June 30, 2022, filed with the SEC on August 8, 2022, which is available on the SEC’s website at www.sec.gov.
+You should review the risks and uncertainties described under the heading “Risk Factors” in BioNTech’s Annual Report on Form 20-F for the Year Ended December 31, 2021, filed with the SEC on March 30, 2022, which is available on the SEC’s website at www.sec.gov.
 All information in this press release is as of the date of the release, and BioNTech undertakes no duty to update this information unless required by law.

 +49 (0)6131 9084 1513